Technion-cs-hw/adv_rob_project/README.md

 # Adversarial Robustness of Transformer-Based Image Captioning Models
+This project was done as fulfillment of the requirements of the 236874 Technion course on computer vision, in the winter semester of the academic year 2024/25, under the supervision of Ori Bryt.

-This project benchmarks state-of-the-art image captioning models and analyzes their robustness against adversarial attacks.
+It benchmarks state-of-the-art image captioning models and analyzes their robustness against adversarial attacks.
 We explore how well models such as BLIP and ExpansionNet handle both natural and adversarial perturbations, and propose two defense mechanisms: **Gaussian blur** and a **caption confidence metric**.
 The project also includes a classification-based sanity check and a human evaluation study.

 ## 📌 Features